stuartnelson3/coredns/GOVERNANCE.md

 ## Other Projects

 The CoreDNS organization is open to receive new sub-projects under its umbrella.
-To accept project into the __CoreDNS__ organization, it has to met the following criteria:
+To accept a project into the __CoreDNS__ organization, it has to meet the following criteria:

-- Licensed under the terms of the Apache License v2.0.
+- Must be licensed under the terms of the Apache License v2.0.
-- Related to one or more scopes of CoreDNS ecosystem:
+- Must be related to one or more scopes of the CoreDNS ecosystem:
   - CoreDNS project artifacts (website, deployments, CI, etc ...)
   - External plugins
-  - other DNS processing related
+  - Other DNS related processing
-- Be supported by a Maintainer.
+- Must be supported by a Maintainer.

 The submission process starts as a Pull Request or Issue on the [coredns/coredns](https://github.com/coredns/coredns) repository with the required information